Sebukpor/multi-cancer-classification/README.md

 # Multi-Cancer Classification Tool

 ## Overview
-The **Multi-Cancer Classification Tool** is a machine learning-powered web application developed by **DAS medhub** in collaboration with **Team Pinnacle Pioneers**.
-This tool helps classify different types of cancers based on medical images, providing accurate and quick results that aid medical specialists in diagnosis.
+The **Multi-Cancer Classification Tool** is a machine learning-powered web application developed by **DAS Medhub** in collaboration with **Team Pinnacle Pioneers**.
+This tool helps classify different types of cancers based on medical images, providing accurate and fast results to aid medical specialists in diagnosis.

-The application uses a TensorFlow.js model hosted on GitHub and can be accessed via a simple web interface.
-Users can upload medical images, and the model will predict the cancer type based on its training.
+The application uses a **TensorFlow.js** model hosted on GitHub and can be accessed via a simple web interface.
+Users can upload medical images, and the model predicts the cancer type based on its training.

 ### Developed By:
-- **DAS**- Medhub (healthtech start-up)
+- **DAS Medhub** (healthtech start-up)
 - **Team Pinnacle Pioneers**

 ## Features
-- **Multi-Cancer Classification:** Supports classification for several cancer types such as:
+- **Multi-Cancer Classification:** Supports classification for multiple cancer types, such as:
   - Brain Glioma
   - Breast Malignant
   - Cervix Koc